serverless/components/README.md

 ```

-`this` comes loaded with lots of utilites which you can use.
+`this` comes loaded with lots of utilities which you can use.

 ```javascript